openprocurement/openprocurement.auctions.swiftsure/docs/source/tutorial.rst

 1 Submitted Proposal
 --------------------

-If only one bid has been registered the procedure automaticaly changes its status to `active.qualification`.
+If only one bid has been registered and `minNumberOfQualifiedBids:1` the procedure automatically changes its status to `active.qualification`.
 The award is being created in `pending.admission` status:

 .. include:: tutorial/get-award.http
    :code:

-Pay attention to the admissionPeriod generated.
+Pay attention to the `admissionPeriod` generated.
 For the process to move forward, you have to upload an admission protocol (`documentType: admissionProtocol`) in time (up to `admissionPeriod.endDate`):

 .. include:: tutorial/upload-admission-protocol.http
    :code: